Aragonite: Stone of Insight & Balance

 Attuned to the earth as well as the Great Mother/Earth Goddess, Aragonite assists in stabilizing, grounding and balancing the emotions helping each being to breeze through life’s challenges with a steady hand and clear head.
 A reliable earth healer, Aragonite encourages earth conservation and recycling, transforming geopathic stress and turning it into positive energy.

 This stone will assist in preparation for meditation and stabilizing spiritual development by aiding in concentration, bringing flexibility and tolerance to one’s mind.
 Aragonite teaches patience, acceptance, and provides support for those who feel overwhelmed in their situation.

-Stressful energies that emit from the earth called geopathic stress is transmuted into positive Earth Energy with Aragonite; recycling negative energy into positive.
+Ancient crystal healers believed stressful energies were emitted from the earth called geopathic stress was transmuted into positive Earth Energy with Aragonite; recycling negative energy into positive.

-Physically, Aragonite is known to draw out the heat of fevers, as well as having the ability to warm up the extremities.
-Aragonite combats deficiencies in Vitamins A & D, battles disease, and works to mediate stress, as well as calming muscle twitches and spasms.
+Physically, Aragonite was known to draw out the heat of fevers, as well as having the ability to warm up the extremities.
 Helping generally with aches and pains as well as inflammation, Aragonite stabilizes and grounds physical energies in times of stress.

-Diminishing anger, uplifting emotions and increasing energy, Aragonite is also said to boost self-confidence, self-discipline and feelings of self-worth as well as enhancing reliability and practicality.
-It is also told that Aragonite is beneficial for chronic fatigue, hair loss, and specifically increasing the positive energies of prayers and magic charms.
+Diminishing anger, uplifting emotions and increasing energy, Aragonite was also said to boost self-confidence, self-discipline and feelings of self-worth as well as enhancing reliability and practicality.
+It is also told that Aragonite was beneficial for chronic fatigue, hair loss, and specifically increasing the positive energies of prayers and magic charms.

 Energy: Projective, Receptive